nacarbone/retail-earnings-agent/README.md

+This was originally created for my class at UCLA: STATS404 - Statistical Computing and Programming.
+It is currently still a work-in-progress as I complete the project.

-# Building An Autonomous Earnings Trading Agent in the US Retail Industry
+# An Autonomous Earnings Trading Agent in the US Retail Industry

 ## Contents